LeannaNavo/portfolio_gis/Portfolio.md

 Research Questions:
 Are incinerators disproportionately placed in low-income communities in Florida?
-What is the association between incinerator locations and rates of lung cancer and asthma?
+What is the association between incinerator locations and rates of lung cancer and asthma in Florida?